Visitor Center FAQ

 Can I take public transit to the Lab?

-Yes—you can reach the Lab either by TCAT bus service or by the Lab’s campus shuttle.
+Yes—visitors can take the TCAT bus service.
+Cornell staff and students can take the TCAT or the Lab’s campus shuttle.
 Here’s full information about both options.

 Are your building, trails, and programs accessible?

-The Visitor Center is a fully accessible building and there is a wheelchair available by request.
+The Visitor Center is a fully accessible building and there are two wheelchairs available near the front door.
 The trails are mulched with exposed roots and boardwalks.
-If you need accommodations to participate in a program or event, please contact Lisa Kopp as soon as possible.
+If you need accommodations to participate in a program or event, please contact Lisa Kopp.
+Visit our Accessibility page for a comprehensive list of features.

 Does the Lab have outdoor restrooms?